RUN WITH PERSEVERANCE

-Whatever you are going through or facing in the race is nothing strange, unusual or uncommon to men, for all the past heroes of faith went through the same and came out victoriously, and many saints like you are presently going through the same and yet remaining steadfast in the faith.
+Whatever you are going through or facing in the race is nothing strange, unusual, or uncommon to men, for all the past heroes of faith went through the same and came out victoriously.
+Many saints like you are presently going through the same and yet remaining steadfast in the faith.

 If they can, you also can!

-Therefore, resist the devil, and “be steadfast in the faith, knowing that the same sufferings are experienced by your brotherhood in the world.”
+Therefore, resist the devil, and “be steadfast in the faith, knowing that your brotherhood in the world experiences the same sufferings.”
 (1 Pet.
 5:9 NKJV).

 12 Beloved, do not think it strange concerning the fiery trial which is to try you, as though some strange thing happened to you;